judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2016-03-28-travel-advice-rajasthan-india.markdown

 ## Ajmer, Rajasthan

-{% cloudinary /assets/images/2016/03/Ajmer-Rajasthan-India-Ana-Sagar-Lake.jpg alt="Ajmer-Rajasthan-India-Ana-Sagar-Lake" description="" %}
+{% cloudinary /assets/images/2016/03/Ajmer-Rajasthan-India-Ana-Sagar-Lake.jpg alt="Ajmer-Rajasthan-India-Ana-Sagar-Lake" %}

 My first train ride in India led me to Ajmer, a small town in the heart of Rajasthan.
 Ajmer is a small town of only 500,000 people (which is a small town in these parts).
 The town was easily walkable, which is what we opted to do for the mile journey to Daulat Bagh, a park on Lake Ana Sagar.
 In the park, we came across an interesting temple to Lord Shiva.
 I would later learn that king cobra snakes are present in all of Lord Shiva’s temples, but in Rajasthan they seem to be much more prominent.
 Despite this, I only came across one real king cobra snake on my journey and I was more afraid of its charmer than I was the snake its self.